There are many different ways to heat up resin, and some people prefer to use a lighter instead of a torch.

 That’s not necessarily a bad thing, though.

-In fact, many people think that bubbles add character to their finished piece.
+In fact, many people think that bubbles add character to their finished pieces.

 Can I use a lighter instead of a torch for creme brulee?